About South Church

 While some of our members grew up in this or another Unitarian Universalist congregation, most new members come from other religious traditions or no religious tradition at all.
 All are welcome.

 South Church is guided by a Board of Trustees and led by professional staff.
-Our ministers serve as our primary spiritual leaders, and run day-to-day operations.
+Our Interim Minister serves as our primary spiritual leader, and run day-to-day operations.
 Our members are the heart of our congregation.
 Members give generously of their time, talent and financial resources, and give the congregation its warmth and character.

 We are a self-governing congregation, free to call the ministers that guide us, and responsible for helping to shape and enact our community’s mission.